Recovering From a Cardiac Arrest

 What else can I do?

-Some SCA survivors might be referred to a community cardiac rehabilitation program.
+Some SCA survivors might be referred to a local cardiac rehabilitation program.
 While this can be helpful, some survivors say it does not apply to their situation.
-Check to see if your area has a SCA survivor support group you can join or see if there are online options that might be a better fit.

-What follow up with my health care team will I need?
+What follow-up with my health care team will I need?

 It is very important to follow up with your primary care professional to ensure they have the information about your event and recovery care.
-They also may be able to refer you to other resources you might find helpful.
+They may also be able to refer you to other resources you might find helpful.

 You may want to ask: